f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

     Boston-r10900-1#

-Deleting a Tenant via the GUI
+Deleting a Tenant via the WebUI
 -----------------------------

-To delete a teant from the GUI go to the **Tenant Management > Tenant Deployments** page.
+To delete a teant from the WebUI go to the **Tenant Management > Tenant Deployments** page.
 Select the check box next to the tenant you wish to remove, and then click the **Delete** button.

 .. image:: images/rseries_deploying_a_tenant/image88.png
   :align: center